Images

 You should see output like:

-And you can remove an image from the registry via the legacy CLI:
+And you can remove an image from the central registry with the following command:

 There may be a delay of a few minutes between removing an image from the registry and the image list reflecting the change.